 Let’s take a look at how you should never respond to an animal attack, primarily for dogs.

 Attacking the Dog or other Animal

 When you attack the animal who attacked you, problems can arise.
 Not only are you asking for additional injuries, but you bring animal rights people into the mix.
-They work hard to ensure that all dogs and animals are treated well, and they usually have strong cases, because an animal usually goes out of control because of a human, not because of its own will.
+They work hard to ensure that all dogs and animals are treated well, and they usually have strong cases because an animal usually goes out of control because of a human, not because of its own will.

 Verbally or Physically Attacking the Dog Owner

 Although you might be hurt, it’s important to keep your temper under control after an animal attack.
 If you start attacking or yelling at the dog owner, they might feel threatened and take out a case against you.
-If they ever feel like their life is in danger you can be sued for compensation.
+If they ever feel like their life is in danger they can be sued for compensation.
 It’s also wise to point out that a dog owner is not always the one to blame for any particular dog attack.
-In fact, you actions could be the cause, you never know.
+In fact, your actions could be the cause, you never know.

 Taking the Law Into Your Own Hands

 When you take the law into your own hands you lose all credibility in the courts.
 For example, if you try to get compensation from the dog owner without consulting with a dog bite injury lawyer you might end up hurting yourself down the road.
 Other people have been known to threaten dog owners after the fact and turn to blackmail methods in order to take advantage of the dog attack.